RyanBrushett/SecurityCouncil/Security_Council_5/documentation/Ver4.0/README.md

 - Dramatically updated views and user experience.
 - Added the ability to view metrics about the system.
     - Metrics can be displayed by team or by user, along with general system metrics.
-- Streamline communication channels and made them universal (see instructions)
+- Streamlined communication channels which are more 'universal' (see instructions for expansion on use)

 ## How it works

-    TODO:
+Some Testing notes:
+    TODO